-Sri Lanka, formally called the Democratic Socialist Republic of Sri Lanka, is an island state located immediately south of India.
+Sri Lanka, formally called the Democratic Socialist Republic of Sri Lanka, is an island state located close to and south of India.
 Before independence in 1948, it was called Ceylon.
-It is a multi-faith state composed of about 69% Buddhists, 15%
+It is a multi-faith state.
+The 2011 census showed that the country composed of about 70% Theravada Buddhists, 10% Muslims, 13%

-As a result of oppression by the ruling majority Sinhalese community -- who are mostly Buddhist -- a Hindu fighting group, the LIberation Tigers of Tamil Eelam (a.k.a.
-Tamil Tigers) was organized.
+In response, a Hindu fighting group, the LIberation Tigers of Tamil Eelam (a.k.a.
+LTTE and Tamil Tigers) was organized.
 A vicious civil war broke out.
-Conflict escalated in 1983 resulting in the death of 65,000 people over the next 19 years.
-1 One innovation introduced by the Tamil Tigers was the suicide vest, later used with such success during terrorist attacks in the Middle East.
+Conflict escalated in 1983 and resulted in the tragic deaths of 65,000 people over the next 19 years.
+1 One innovation introduced by the Tamil Tigers was the suicide vest, later used with such success as a terrorist weapon during unrelated attacks in the Middle East.

-The Tamil Tigers and the Sinhalese had agreed to three truces, but the former violated the terms of each one and
+The Tamil Tigers and the Singhalese agreed to three truces, but the former violated the terms of each one and

 declared by the rebel force in late 2001 and

 a fourth truce was signed by both sides in 2002-FEB.
-Norway had been brokering
+Norway brokered

-The truce had been a relatively peaceful one, except for some tense stand
+The truce was a relatively peaceful one, except for some tense stand

 offs.
-However, on 2003-MAR-11, a Sri Lankan navy gunboat tracked a Tamil Tiger
+However, on 2003-MAR-11, a Sri Lankan navy gunboat attacked a Tamil Tiger

 merchant ship which they believed was carrying "warlike material."
 The

 ship was sunk with the probable loss of all lives.
-Although the vessel was in
+Although the vessel sank in what is generally recognized as

-international waters, Sri Lanka regards its territorial waters extend for 200
+international waters, Sri Lanka regards its territorial waters to extend for 200

-"Eleven of our cadres, including the ship’s captain,
+"Eleven of our cadres, including the shipís captain,

 were killed when the vessel caught fire and sank after being attacked by the Sri